You can assign point levels for these score sections: Demographic score, Behavioral score, and BANT Score.

 As a marketer, you want to reduce a contact's score over time, based on some of their behaviors, so you can create robust scoring models to identify the right leads to drive accurate nurture campaigns.

-In the example below, you assigned different point levels to contacts who visited a Web page for cruise vacations in the last 30, 31-60 days, and more than 61 days.
+In the example below, you assigned different point levels to contacts who visited a website for cruise vacations in the last 30, 31-60 days, and more than 61 days.
 The expected results are:

-- Contacts who visited the Web page in the last 30 days are assigned 50 points.
+- Contacts who visited the website in the last 30 days are assigned 50 points.

-- Contacts who visited the Web page after 31 days were assigned fewer points (15 points or 5 points).
+- Contacts who visited the website after 31 days were assigned fewer points (15 points or 5 points).
 Their interest in the cruise is not as strong as those who recently visited the page.

-A contact submits a webform, and that is scored, then the contact is redirected to a tracked URL.
+A contact submits a web form (scored), which redirects them to a tracked URL.

-Acoustic Campaign scores the contact twice - one time for submitting the web form and again for visiting the tracked web page.
+The contact is scored twice – one time for submitting the web form and again for visiting the tracked web page.

 Set up your scoring rule as 'Submitted a form' OR 'Visited a Web page' to keep this from happening.